 Back to top

 Scalp cooling is not suitable for everyone.
+It isn’t suitable if the following applies to you:

-for people who have severe migraines.
+You have severe migraines.

 Concerns about scalp cooling